GSFC-EPG/oe-gnss-sdr-manifest/README.md

     This process downloads several gigabytes of source code and then proceeds to do an awful lot of compilation so make sure you have plenty of space (25 GB minimum).
 Go drink some beer.

+    There are additional image options detailed in the **Other Image Options** section of this readme.

         $ bitbake gnss-sdr-dev-image

     If everything goes well, you should have a compressed root filesystem tarball as well as kernel and bootloader binaries available in your *work/deploy* directory.
 If you run into problems, the most likely candidate is missing packages.
-Check out the [list of required packages for each operating system](https://www.yoctoproject.org/docs/2.2/ref-manual/ref-manual.html#required-packages-for-the-host-development-system).
+Check out the [list of required packages for each operating system](https://www.yoctoproject.org/docs/3.0/ref-manual/ref-manual.html#ubuntu-packages).

 6. Build an SDK for cross compiling GNSS-SDR on an x86 machine.